Nord Stream 2: Russia's tricks to dodge US sanctions | DW | 24.03.2021

 "Using shell companies to avoid sanctions leaves one liable to sanctions.
 This is not a safe escape room.
 Setting up a shell company is generally seen as a sanctionable activity," he told DW.
 From 2014 to 2017, Fried was the coordinator for Russia sanctions in the US State Department.

-The ex-diplomat said it is by no means certain that the Europeans will actually be penalized by the USA, adding that "sanctions are an expensive way of dealing with the problem" could easily be met with countersanctions.
+The ex-diplomat said it is by no means certain that the Europeans will actually be penalized by the US, adding that "sanctions are an expensive way of dealing with the problem" and could easily be met with countersanctions.

 Nikos Tsafos of the Washington Center for Strategic and International Studies agrees that European companies don't have much to fear.
 He believes that the Biden administration will turn a blind eye so as not to overplay its hand and to leave room for a compromise.